ibm-cloud-docs/vpc/how-to-setup-for-gpu.md

    ```
    {: pre}

 After you restart your instance, run the `nvidia-smi` command to load the kernel modules and report status.
-The following terminal output is an example:
+The following console output is an example:

 ```
 $ nvidia-smi